symfony/symfony-docs/contributing/documentation/overview.rst

 be fully reviewed.
 After merging the changes, it could take again several hours before your changes appear on the Symfony website.

-Why Should I Use the Oldest Maintained Branch Instead of the Master Branch?
+Why Should I Use the Oldest Maintained Branch Instead of the Latest Branch?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consistent with Symfony's source code, the documentation repository is split
 into multiple branches, corresponding to the different versions of Symfony itself.
-The ``master`` branch holds the documentation for the development branch of
+The latest (e.g. ``5.x``) branch holds the documentation for the development branch of
 the code.

-Unless you're documenting a feature that was introduced after Symfony 3.4,
+Unless you're documenting a feature that was introduced after Symfony 4.4,
-your changes should always be based on the ``3.4`` branch.
+your changes should always be based on the ``4.4`` branch.
 Documentation managers
 will use the necessary Git-magic to also apply your changes to all the active
 branches of the documentation.